dimdin/go-decimal/README.md

 ## License

-Use of this source code is governed by BSD-style license that can be found in the LICENSE file.
+Use of this source code is governed by BSD 2-clause license that can be found in the LICENSE file.